smafira-bf3r/smafira-st/index.md

 For each of them, we will consider two types of evaluation:
 (a) annotations of reference articles for a pre-selected list of five topics, in order to allow a better computation of an inter-annotation agreement; and
 (b) annotation of reference articles for any of the topics.
+After the annotation, the participants should submit the session URL or the annotations to the organizers, either by e-mail or using a submission system (still to be decided).

 ### Manual annotation task